Sandugo Festival: Street Dancing Champions

 There were no competitions from 2005-2007.
 In 2005 and 2006, Champions from around the country like Masskara, Ati-atihan, etc., performed.
 In 2007, 30 local contingents participated in an exhibition performance.
+Due to the COVID-19 Pandemic, there were no competitions from 2020-2022.

 The Bohol Sandugo Foundation, Inc.

 Due to the inadequate support coming from both government and private sectors coupled with the dwindling public interest in the yearly celebration of the Sandugo Festival, the Bohol Sandugo Foundation, Inc. (BSFI) was organized in 1991.
 Since then, the BSFI has ably spearheaded the celebration of the Sandugo and has made significant efforts in reviving a nationwide interest in the event which has now become a magnetic byword in the tourism industry.

 Tigum Bol-anon Sa Tibuok Kalibutan

 Every two years, the "Tigum Bol-anon Sa Tibuok Kalibutan" (English: A Gathering of Boholanos Around the World) or TBTK is held in unison with the Sandugo Festival.
 This gathering is organized by the Confederation of Boholanos in the US and Canada or CONBUSAC, which aims to gather Boholanos from all over for a celebration of unity.
 Among the activities conducted by the TBTK is the Search for Mrs. Bohol International and Miss Bohol International, CONBUSAC Convention, Awarding of Outstanding Boholanos, medical and surgical missions (in cooperation with the BSFI), and others.